randys-review-questions/randys-review-questions.github.io/README.md

 The `templates` directory contains blank templates for the `.csv` databases: `page_data.csv` and `questions.csv`.

-Future goal: I'd like to add a page where a user could press a button to dynamically generate a quiz composed of questions from other quizzes (preselected by the user) that exist on this page, with the ability to control how long such a generated quiz is.
+Future goal: The use of `test.html` and `index.html` to separate test mode from learn mode is a bit gnarly; I'd like to combine them to a single page where a user would select a radio button to select the quiz mode (like how it is set up in the applet).